MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 This construction is equivalent to Section 8.3 of {{HSTS}}, point 5.

-If an HTTPS RR query for this "https" URL returns any HTTPS RRs (AliasForm or ServiceForm), the client SHOULD act as if it has received an HTTP "307 Temporary Redirect" redirect to this "https" URL.
+If an HTTPS RR query for this "https" URL returns any AliasForm HTTPS RRs, or any compatible ServiceForm HTTPS RRs (see {{mandatory}}), the client SHOULD act as if it has received an
+HTTP "307 Temporary Redirect" redirect to this "https" URL.
 Because HTTPS RRs are received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they